Parquery/swagger-to/README.rst

 The generated client uses Angular ``http`` library.
 For the same reasons as for Python client, no checks are performed neither on the input nor on the output.

+We use Typescript's built-in number type to represent both 32 and 64-bit integers.
+Please be careful: Typescript depends on JavaScript which uses solely double-precision floats both for integers and for floating-point numbers, which can lead to unexpected truncation.

 Development
 ===========